 Then I remembered hearing about this before – early pregnancy bloat.
 So, I googled it.

-was definitely not the only one to go to bed one morning and wake up with a belly the next.
+I was definitely not the only one to go to bed one morning and wake up with a belly the next.
 Frequent bloating in early pregnancy is very normal (as long as it’s not accompanied by severe abdominal pain, lots of diarrhea, bloody stool, or other blood.
 These are serious conditions)

-How I Helped my Pregnancy Bloat
+How I Helped My Extreme Pregnancy Bloat

 Fortunately, there are a few things you can to do “combat” it so you can get back to fitting into your pre-pregnancy jeans for a few weeks longer (and just feel more comfortable overall).
 As a pregnant woman, you can have a specific medical condition.
 But bloating should not be included because it is basically related to digestive problems which are easy to cure.